nathan-alden-sr/aspnet-6-bootstrap/README.md

 ### Custom fluent result API

 Microsoft inexplicably does not implement `IActionResult` for every HTTP status code.
 Additionally, developers sometimes want to implement "response body envelopes" where all response bodies follow a certain JSON schema.
 I implemented response body envelopes with the `StandardJsonResult` and `StandardJsonResult<TData>` classes.
 A fluent API makes it easy to compose these response body envelopes.
 See the [`HealthController`](source/Api/Controllers/Health/HealthController.cs) class for an example.
+The full set of helper methods can be found in [Result.cs](source/Api/Results/Result.cs).

 ### Swashbuckle customizations